nifadyev/weather-bot/docs/architectural-characteristics.md

 Ease of use and effectiveness of interaction with system.

 - Total time from executing command (from menu, pushing button) to returning message should be less than N seconds (probably 3 seconds)
+- System should respect user settings

+## Availability

 - System should always return message.
 Even in case of internal error
-- System should respect user settings